rtyle/artlight/README.md

 # artlight
-This repository supports similar microprocessor-controlled applications that artfully animate individually addressable LEDs.
+This repository supports similar applications that artfully animate individually addressable LEDs.

 Currently, there is a cornhole and a clock application supported by this repository.